Adamkadaban/CTFs/3.Boxes/ProvingGrounds/InfosecPrep/README.md

 The website says the only user on the account is `oscp`

-Thus, we can set the permissions for the private key and `ssh oscp@192.168.54.89 - <priv.key>`
+Thus, we can set the permissions for the private key and `ssh oscp@192.168.54.89 -i <priv.key>`

 We get a flag in `local.txt`